 Thus, in addition to being good for the body, yoga is also good for the mind.
 Whatever your needs, desires, yoga will only benefit you.
 Furthermore, you don't need to be athletic, familiar with a meditation technique, or even accustomed to yoga.

-Regulating your stress level through yoga is feasible by everyone.
+Regulating your stress level through yoga is feasible for everyone.

 2. Yoga is a remedy for stress: